couchbaselabs/CloudPublicAPISample/docs/createCluster.md

 It will take several minutes for a cluster to be created. createCluster returns an endpoint to find out the status of the cluster which you can poll to see how the deployment is going.
 Once the cluster reports as 'Healthy' it is ready for use.

-checkCluster can be used for this purpose
+checkCluster can be used for this purpose by using with it the long identifier that appears after /v2/clusters/ - this is the ID of the cluster.